 If your water heater is still under warranty (most come with a 1-year labor and 5-year manufacturer warranty), your repair could cost a lot less.
 Contact the plumber that installed your tank to find out if your warranty is still valid.

 Call us at (800) 506-6194 or contact us online to schedule your appointment.
 If you schedule online, we'll call you as soon as we can to confirm your appointment.

-- Does the unit have power?
 Both gas and electric tank water heaters need electricity to run (gas units need electricity to ignite the burner).
 Check the "water heater" breaker on your electrical panel.
 The breaker might have tripped, in which case you'll just need to flip the switch back to "ON".
 But if it keeps tripping, you'll want to call a professional to figure out what's wrong.

-- Is the the gas supply valve open?
 Gas water heaters have a valve (a handle/knob on the gas supply line leading to the unit) that controls the unit's gas supply.
 Make sure it's turned to the "ON" position (that is, parallel to the pipe).

-- Did the reset button trip?
 Electric water heaters have a red reset button (above the thermostat) that trips when the tank's internal temperature gets too high, so your tank doesn't burst from the increased pressure of the higher temperature.
 If the switch keeps tripping after you reset it, call a professional.

-- Is the exhaust vent clear?
 Gas water heaters have an exhaust vent that expels toxins they produce.
 If the exhaust vent is blocked, your water heater won't heat your home's water as well as it should.